-I am Gemma Price, a Registered Nutritional Therapist working both online and by phone, and from clinics near Woking and Guildford in Surrey.
+I am Gemma Price, a Registered Nutritional Therapist specialising in food sensitivities and immune health.
+I see clients both online and by phone, and from a clinic in Guildford in Surrey.

 I have always had a keen interest in how the body works.
 My first degree was in Natural Sciences, and after graduating I went on to do further research at Cancer Research UK’s London headquarters.
 But throughout that time I felt like my body was not on my side: